KewbitXMR/haveno-app/README.md

 To ensure all traffic is routed securely through Tor, you must install and activate Orbot on your device:

-1. Download Orbot from the Google Play Store or F-Droid.
+1. Download Orbot from the [Google Play Store](https://play.google.com/store/apps/details?id=org.torproject.android).
 2. Open Orbot and follow the on-screen instructions to activate it.

 ### Network Endorsements